unccd/Prais4-reporting-manual/SO1.md

 Land cover information should be classified using either the default UNCCD legend comprising seven broad land cover classes for aggregate reporting, or a national land cover legend that allows key country-specific degradation processes to be monitored and which can be harmonized with the seven UNCCD land cover classes.

-The default UNCCD land cover legend includes the following seven classes: tree-covered areas, grassland, cropland, wetland, artificial surfaces, other land, and water bodies.
+The default UNCCD land cover legend includes the following seven classes: tree-covered areas, grassland, cropland, wetland, artificial surfaces, other land, and water bodies[^1].

+[^1]: The default UNCCD land cover legend for aggregate reporting is a modified version of the Intergovernmental Panel on Climate Change land use categories, where ‘water bodies’ are separated from ‘wetlands’ and grouped in a seventh class including: lakes, rivers and streams (natural/artificial, standing/flowing, inland/sea), artificial reservoirs, coastal lagoons, and estuaries.

 It is important to highlight that the objective of SO 1-1 reporting is to capture and document past and ongoing key land cover changes causing land degradation, not to report a fully comprehensive national land cover legend which lists all possible land cover classes occurring within a country.
 Accordingly, national land cover legends should be customized to only include the minimum number of classes needed to capture and monitor land degradation processes reported on in Step 2.

 If a country opts to use a national land cover legend, they should fill in table SO1-1.T3 with national land cover classes showing how they map to the default seven UNCCD land cover classes.
 Countries are strongly encouraged to build the legend with a limited number of relevant classes.
 This will make reporting more manageable and would reduce the transitions to be described and reported in Step 4.
 With reference to the Good Practice Guidance for SDG Indicator 15.3.1, the legend should be: